 Bentonite slurry walls have been used for decades to control the flow of groundwater in both environmental applications as well as general foundation construction.
 Soil-bentonite walls are constructed by excavating a narrow vertical trench and injecting bentonite slurry to support the trench walls.
-The bentonite slurry used to support the trench walls is generally a mixture of pulverized bentonite in water.
+The bentonite slurry used to support the trench walls is generally a mixture of pulverized bentonite and water.
 Water from the slurry bleeds into the trench wall, leaving behind a mat of particles known as filter cake, which along with the hydrostatic force of the slurry, holds the trench open.
 Once the trench reaches final grade, the trench is backfilled with a mixture of soil from the excavation, slurry, and soil from other sources, as necessary, to achieve the desired properties of strength and hydraulic conductivity.
 The backfill is generally placed with a tremie, clamshell, and/or a bulldozer, displacing the trench support slurry.
 The filter cake remains in place and, along with the gradation of the backfill used in the wall, is a function of the hydraulic conductivity of the final wall.
 Installation of soil-bentonite barrier walls can require significant amounts of space for mixing backfill (Bliss 2014).
 At CCR facilities, berms may be constructed to provide the working space for barrier wall emplacement.

 Cement-bentonite barrier walls are similar to soil-bentonite walls except that the stabilizing fluid used during excavation is a cement-bentonite water mix.
 The slurry remains in place to form the wall, so a separate operation to mix the backfill and displace the slurry is not necessary.
-Because the excavated material is not used in the backfill mix, significant amounts of spoil are generated with this type of barrier wall.
+Since the excavated material is not used in the backfill mix, significant amounts of spoil are generated with this type of barrier wall.
 Also, due to the method of excavation with the slurry, there can be a significant amount of slurry waste (up to 40% of the total trench/panel volume) during excavation (EPRI 2015b).

-Barrier walls used alone at the Site could produce groundwater mounding, with possible rise of groundwater to the surface, and could produce groundwater flow around the end of the barrier walls.
-However, barrier walls could be used to improve the subsurface hydraulic (flow) conditions for PRB walls and pump-and-treat.
+A barrier wall keyed into the low permeability Demopolis Chalk (Unit 3) will be installed as part of pond closure.
+Barrier walls could also be used to improve the subsurface hydraulic (flow) conditions for PRB walls and pump-and-treat.
 For example, barrier walls could form the impermeable portions of a funnel-and-gate PRB wall to direct groundwater to the treatment gates containing reactive media and could be used in a similar way to direct groundwater toward pumping wells in a pump-and-treat system.
 Because they could be part of PRB or hydraulic containment (pump-and-treat) systems, barriers walls are potentially viable corrective measures at the Site.
-Note that to be effective for environmental applications, barrier walls should be tied into a continuous, relatively impermeable layer such as the Unit 4 Clay at the Site.

-3.2.5 Geochemical Manipulation (In Situ Injection)
+3.2.5 Geochemical Manipulation

-Geochemical manipulation usually via subsurface injections, is an emerging remediation technology for inorganic constituents in groundwater.
+Geochemical manipulation via subsurface injections is an emerging remediation technology for inorganic constituents in groundwater.
 Geochemical manipulation for inorganic constituents may be applied in three modes: redox manipulation; adsorption to iron or other metal oxyhydroxides under oxidizing groundwater conditions; and adsorption to, or coprecipitation with, iron or other metal sulfides under reducing conditions (sequestration in sulfides).

 Redox manipulation has been applied to metals such as chromium since the 1990s, where reducing compounds are injected to chemically reduce chromium (VI) to the more benign chromium (III) (USEPA 2000; Ludwig et al. 2007).
-Geochemical processes such as adsorption and coprecipitation are applicable to arsenic and cobalt.
+Geochemical processes such as adsorption and coprecipitation are applicable to arsenic, cobalt, and lithium.
 In adsorption under oxidizing conditions, an iron source (such as ferrous sulfate) is injected into the subsurface and oxidizes to iron oxyhydroxides (ferrihydrite) to which contaminants adsorb (Pugh et al. 2012; Redwine et al. 2004).
 Due to the generally mildly reducing conditions at the Site, sequestration in sulfides is potentially the most viable of the geochemical manipulation technologies.